 Need help using up your homemade breadcrumbs?
 Here are all of my recipes that use breadcrumbs.

 Breadcrumbs are used in recipes to soften and hold moisture in meat mixtures, like meatloaf and meatballs, as a crunchy coating on fried foods, or as a crispy topping for casseroles (usually mixed with butter and sometimes Parmesan).
 The wonderful thing about homemade breadcrumbs is that the texture is often more coarse and irregular than store bought, which gives more texture to your food.

-What Kind of Bread Can I Use For My Breadcrumbs?
+What Kind of Bread Can I Use to Make Breadcrumbs?

 This is where homemade breadcrumbs can get really fun.
 You can use just about any type of bread!
 Keep in mind that the variety of bread you use will affect the texture and flavor of your breadcrumbs.

 Crusty artisan breads will create a more dense and crunchy breadcrumb than say, white sandwich bread, and a rye bread will create a completely different flavored breadcrumb than one made from brioche.
 You can play around with your bread varieties to suit the recipe in which you’ll be using the crumbs, or create an variety mix that contains several types of bread, so no flavor or texture stands out.

 How To Store Breadcrumbs

 Unlike store-bought breadcrumbs, which are rigorously tested to assure they are completely void of moisture, homemade breadcrumbs may still contain trace amounts of moisture.
 Moisture can lead to yeast and mold growth, so it’s best to keep your homemade breadcrumbs sealed in an air-tight container in the freezer.